Students may complete the listed courses entirely online or combine on-campus and online classes at their convenience.

 Q: Do you offer English classes in the CLDE program?

 A: No, this program is to teach educators the theory and methods of how to teach English language learners.
-The College of Education's Office of Global Programs now offers an
+The UCCS Office of International Affairs (OIA)now offers an

 Intensive English Program that teaches English to English Language Learners.